dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 Majority of following cases are included in appropriate context within the scenarios in [User Experience](#user-experience) section.
 Following is a quick overview.

-**In scope**
+## In scope
-* Inbox (build-in) analyzers that run during the build execution.
+* Inbox (built-in) analyzers that run during the build execution.
 * Inbox analyzers that run when replaying binlog.
 * Custom authored analyzers, delivered via nuget.
 * Analyzers reports (errors, warnings, messages) are in logger output, VS error window.
 * Codes will be distinguishable from standard build warnings/error (to prevent easy mixups and attempts to configure standard msbuild warnings/errors via editorconfig), but otherwise the outputs are very similar.
-* Default opt-ins and levels for inbox analyzers set by sdk version (via [`$SdkAnalysisLevel`]((https://github.com/dotnet/designs/blob/main/proposed/sdk-analysis-level.md))) or other agreed mechanism for controling increasing strictness between .NET versions.
+* Default opt-ins and levels for inbox analyzers set by sdk version (via [`$SdkAnalysisLevel`]((https://github.com/dotnet/designs/blob/main/proposed/sdk-analysis-level.md))) or other agreed mechanism for controlling increasing strictness between .NET versions.
 * Custom analyzers opted in via `PackageReference` of a particular nuget with the analyzer.
-* Explicit overrides of enablement and analysis levels via `.editorconfig` file (with up to a per project scope).
+* Explicit overrides of enablement and analysis levels via `.editorconfig` file (with up to a per-project scope).
 * Standards of `.editorconfig`s will be observed.
 * Simplified authoring experience via template and doc.
 * Single analyzer can produce reports for multiple rules.
 However those need to be declared upfront.